-- Approach is to provide IL-2 doses when patients are stable; skip doses in patients who are unstable - Toxicity usually resolves in 8-24 hours - Patients receive on average 10-12 doses in first weeks and 8-10 doses in 2nd week (18-22 doses during a 3 week course of therapy)
+- Approach is to provide IL-2 doses when patients are in shape to receive them and skip doses in patients who are unstable. - Toxicity usually resolves in 8-24 hours - Patients receive on average 10-12 doses in first weeks and 8-10 doses in 2nd week (18-22 doses during a 3 week course of therapy)

-Toxicity is manageable in experienced hands
+Toxicity is manageable in experienced hands.